 As an example consider the following "mollified" shear of $\uG_\mathrm{cr}$.
 For simplicity we consider the case where the support of $F$ has {\bf one} connected component (in particular, it is a disk $\Bbb{D}$ with unit radius):

 Figure \ref{mollified-shear} depicts the effect of of the corresponding deformation $z \mapsto z + \epsilon \ell F(z/\ell)$.
-The reader will notice that the support of $F_{(\ell)}: z \mapsto \ell F(z/\ell)$ is partitioned roughly into three "unidirectional" zones consisting of deformed quadrilaterals whose diagonals share the same alignment.
+The reader will notice that the support of $F_\ell: z \mapsto \ell F(z/\ell)$ is partitioned roughly into three "unidirectional" zones consisting of deformed quadrilaterals whose diagonals share the same alignment.
 In general, for any smooth compactly supported perturbation $z \mapsto z + \epsilon \, \ell F(z/\ell)$, the support of $F_\ell$ will be partitioned into such zones of constant alignment.
 If we ignore the quadrilaterals $\uq$ for which $\theta'_{0,\ell}(\mathrm{e}^+_\uq )$ vanishes then the remaining set of quadrilaterals can be partitioned into zones over which the sign of $\theta'_{0,\ell}(\mathrm{e}^+_\uq)$ is constant.
-For $\ell >> 0$ large, the interfaces between these zones approximate the level curves of $\frak{Im} \big[ \, \overline{\partial} F_{(\ell)} \, \mathcal{E} \big] = 0$ within the disk $ \Bbb{D}_\ell$ of radius $\ell$ where
+For $\ell >> 0$ large, the interfaces between these zones approximate the level curves of $\frak{Im} \big[ \, \overline{\partial} F_\ell \, \mathcal{E} \big] = 0$ within the disk $ \Bbb{D}_\ell$ of radius $\ell$ where

-This convergence is a manifestation of the existence of the scaling limit of the anomaly formalized in Claims \ref{uniform-convergence} and \ref{continuum-limits-anomalies}.
-In the case of the mollified-shear example the corresponding level curves are depicted in red by Figure \ref{mollified-shear}.
+The appearance of continuous interfaces is a prodigy (of the existence) of the scaling limit for the anomaly, as formalized in Lemma \ref{uniform-convergence} and Proposition \ref{continuum-limits-anomalies}.
+In the case of the mollified-shear example, the corresponding level curves are depicted in red by Figure \ref{mollified-shear}.